undecaf/storage-composer/README.md

 Testing is non-destructive on file systems and subvolumes but creates several files that can be huge.
 To delete them, run the test script with option&nbsp;`-c`.
 Swap space is overwritten by testing.
-If necessary, it is disabled automatically (`swapoff`) and re-enabled thereafter (`swapon`).
+If necessary, swapping is disabled automatically (`swapoff`) and re-enabled thereafter (`swapon`).

 #### Running tests